rogerioagjr/rogerioagjr.github.io/_pages/cv.md

   School students in the world.
 It requires knowledge on advanced data structures and algorithms and has contestants from more than 80 countries.

+* **Caltech Tianqiao and Chrissy Chen Graduate Fellow** *(2021)*

+  Fellowship provided to exceptional first-year graduate students in neuroscience options at Caltech.

 * **MIT EECS Undergraduate Research and Innovation Scholar - SuperUROP** *(2019/2020)*